 The moderate sweetness of an off-dry wine is pleasant if you do not like a wine too dry.
 Sweet wines are interesting companions for sweet-and-sour, for opulent and for hot and spicy dishes.

 Last but not least sweet wines go very well with sweet and fruity desserts and with cheese.
 Furthermore they are wonderful just on their own, to relax, to sip while reading or to enjoy together with family and friends.
+They are popular party and summer wines, just for their pleasant taste.

 See also the page about sweetness.

 Dessert wines are the most exclusive and dense sweet wines.
 They are classical companions for any kind of sweet desserts.
 They also go well with meat pâtés and with cheese.
 Furthermore these wines are excellent and exclusive Apéritifs.
-Last but not least they are prestiguous and high quality presents.
+Last but not least they make prestiguous and high quality presents.

 The intense sweetness of the dessert wines is due to the extremely high level of ripeness the grapes must reach.
 This is the reason why they cannot be produced every year anew and why they can be harvested in small quantities only.